 Hardship.
 The reason(s) described in 503 CMR 2.18(7)(d) that were the basis for the denial of the Application.

-Third Party Administrator Staff.
-The employees of the entity with which DOR has contracted for the review of Claims.
+Section deleted.

 Three-member Panel.
 Three Members of the UST Board selected to review a matter presented by an Applicant and/or Applicant's representative at a Conference.

-UST Fund Staff, UST Staff, or Staff.
+UST Fund Staff, UST Staff, Staff of the Board, or Staff.
 The staff employed by the Department of Revenue that executes the responsibilities of the UST Fund.

 The following administrative provisions shall apply to Conferences with a Three-member Panel of the UST Board: